and welcome back to the second part of our look at the meaning of

-So… in the first part we talked about the origins of mal and the somewhat normal mal as in einmal zweimal and so on.
+In the first part, we talked about its origin and the somewhat normal mal as in einmal zweimal and so on.
 If you haven’t read that part, click right here and read it first please:

 - Here, there was once a border checkpoint.